Charles Downing (pomologist): Biography

 Charles Downing was born in Newburgh, New York, on July 9, 1802.

 He began helping his father, Samuel Downing, with his nursery business when he was a teen.
 In 1822, his father died and Downing took over the business, later partnering with his brother, Andrew Jackson Downing, in 1835.
 The partnership lasted until 1839 when Charles sold his interest to start his own business.

 As a nurseryman, Downing was known for his cultivation skill and trustworthiness.

 Published in 1845, he worked with his brother to write The Fruits and Fruit Trees of America.
 After Andrew's death in 1852, Downing edited and added new material and reissued The Fruits and Fruit Trees of America.
 Each new edition greatly enlarged the book and it was the best publication of the kind in the United States.

 In 1850, he left his nursery and began to research and experiment with fruit varieties.
 His test orchard contained 1,800 varieties of apples and 1,000 varieties of pears.
 He also worked with cultivating a variety of grapes in New York state.

 He was regarded as one of the foremost pomologists of his day.
-He also wrote many articles upon horticultural subjects under the initials "C. D." His work throughout was conscientious and accurate, and he was internationally recognized as an authority upon pomology, horticulture, and tree growths.
-Quiet, modest, and retiring, although an active member of horticultural societies, he would never make a public speech.
+His work throughout was conscientious and accurate, and he was recognized as an authority upon pomology, horticulture, and tree growths.

 In 1870, Downing traveled with Marshall P. Wilder, Patrick Barry, and George Ellwanger to California and published about their journey in Tilton's Journal.
 The California Farmer and Journal of Useful Sciences printed their report in seven articles.

 Their report transformed the horticultural landscape through the realization of the optimal growing conditions, vast acreage, large fruits, and exotic plants of California.